kimoktm/Face2face/README.md

 This is a Python package to fit 3D morphable models (3DMMs) to images of faces.
-It mainly provides classes to work with and render 3DMMs, and functions that use these classes to optimize the objective of fitting 3DMMs to a source RGB image.
+It mainly provides classes to work with and render 3DMMs, and functions that use these classes to optimize the objective of fitting 3DMMs to a source RGB image or a video for facial performance capture.

 ![Facial Capture Example](data/facial_capture.gif)

 ## Features
--   Fit a 3DMM shape model to a source RGB map.
+-   Fit a 3DMM shape model to a RGB image
 -   Joint optimization of rendering pixel error and landmarks fitting
--   Fit a 3DMM texture model with spherical harmonic lighting to a source RGB image.
+-   Fit a 3DMM texture model with spherical harmonic lighting to a source RGB image
--   Recover the barycentric parameters of the underlying verticles from the 3DMM mesh triangles that contribute to each pixel of a person's face in an image.
+-   Recover the barycentric parameters of the underlying verticles from the 3DMM mesh triangles that contribute to each pixel of a person's face in an image
 -   Extract per vertex texture
--   Track expressions and spherical harmonic lighting over a sequence of images.
+-   Track expressions and spherical harmonic lighting over a sequence of images (or a video)

 ## Prerequisites
 -   Python 3